for the year ended 31 December 2018

 The Firm has established a risk management process in order to ensure that it has effective systems and controls in place to identify, monitor and manage risks arising in the business.
 The risk management process is overseen by the Compliance Officer, with the Management Committee taking overall responsibility for this process and the fundamental risk appetite of the firm.
 The Compliance officer has responsibility for the implementation and enforcement of the Firm’s risk principles.

 Senior Management meet on a regular basis and discuss current projections for profitability, cash flow, regulatory capital management, business planning and risk management.
-Senior Management engage in the Firm’s risks though a framework of policy and procedures having regard to the relevant laws, standards, principles and rules (including FCA principles and rules) with the aim to operate a defined and transparent risk management framework.
+Senior Management engage in the Firm’s risk management processes through a framework of policy and procedures having regard to the relevant laws, standards, principles and rules (including FCA principles and rules) with the aim to operate a defined and transparent risk management framework.
 These policies and procedures are updated as required.

 The Senior Management team has identified that business, operational, market and credit risks are the main areas of risk to which the Firm is exposed.
 Annually the Senior Management team formally review the risks, controls and other risk mitigation arrangements and assess their effectiveness.